 - ✓ Say something supportive to the person being hurt.
 Let them know you have seen it and you care about them.
-You could say: "I know you must feel pretty bad, but they are the one with the problem.", "Do you want me to come with you to the office to tell a teacher about this?", "Would you like to come and hang out with us?" - ✓ Make sure the person bullied has told or will tell the House Leader.
+You could say: "I know you must feel pretty bad, but they are the one with the problem.", "Do you want me to come with you to the office to tell a teacher about this?", "Would you like to come and hang out with us?" - ✓ Make sure the person bullied has told, or will tell the House Leader.
 If you hear rumours or gossip, say 'I'm not interested' and don't repeat it. - ✓ Don't resend or respond to messages that are offensive, even if you think you are defending someone.
-Engaging in a fight with someone who is bullying another person may result in: - o Escalating the bullying and/or making yourself a target - o Implicating yourself in the problem

-3.2 How St Columban's College Responds to Incidents of Bullying and Harassment.
+Engaging in a fight with someone who is bullying another person may result in: - Escalating the bullying Making yourself a target - o Implicating vourself in the problem - 2.
+How St Columban's College responds to incidents of bullying and harassment.

 Unfortunately, school students often get involved in fights or disagreements.
 Students may be hurting each other on purpose and repeatedly, but all students are equally responsible for the hurt going back and forth.
-For example, students might be calling each other names but there is no power imbalance, and they are equally involved in, and responsible for, the conflict.
-In this case, we can help your son and daughter by offering the following school-based intervention:
+For example, students might be calling each other names but there is no power imbalance and they are equally involved in, and responsible for, the conflict.
+In this case, we can help your son and daughter by offering the following school based intervention:

-- ✓ Mediation whereby students and their House Leaders meet to negotiate a resolution or facilitate reconciliation. - ✓ Students are explicitly taught conflict resolution strategies - ✓ Students are taught how to safely use their online platforms - ✓ Students are taught and encouraged to use positive and assertive communication strategies
+- Mediation whereby students and their House Leaders meet to negotiate a resolution or facilitate reconciliation. - ✓ Students are explicitly taught conflict resolution strategies - ✓ Students are taught how to safely use their online platforms - Students are taught and encouraged to use positive and assertive communication strategies